Stoppage time goal earns Quakers replay

 Half time 0-0

-Quakers took the lead after 48 minutes with a great goal.
-They broke out in force after they defended Fylde’s corner, with Maskell finding Lennon on the right.
-Lennon beat a couple of defenders, got to the edge of the area, and curled a right foot into the bottom corner.
+Quakers deservedly took the lead after 48 minutes with a great goal.
+They broke out in force after they defended Fylde’s corner, with Maskell finding Lennon on the left.
+Lennon beat a couple of defenders, got to the edge of the area, and curled a delightful right foot into the bottom corner for a spectacular goal.

-But two minutes later, Fylde were level, when O’Kane ran on to a through ball and beat Jameson
+But two minutes later, Fylde were level, when O’Kane ran on to a through ball in the area and beat Jameson.

-But Fylde went 2-1 up when they broke into the box on the right, and Jolley fired under Jameson
+Scott had to make a couple of clearances on his own six yard line as Fylde ramped up the pressure, and the home side went 2-1 up when they broke into the box on the right, and Jolley fired under Jameson.

 Quakers made their second sub on 68 minutes,, Aidan Rutledge coming on for Main, and they nearly scored straight after when Lennon got through, but this time Jones saved well.

-Quakers had a penalty shout when McGowan’s corner was partly headed away by the Fylde defence and Hatfield went for the ball and appeared to be fouled, but the referee waved play on.
+Quakers had a penalty shout when McGowan’s corner was partly headed away by the Fylde defence and Hatfield went for the ball and appeared to be barged in the back, but the referee waved play on.

 Fylde nearly added more, but Jameson pulled off close range saves from Jolley and Mayor